2020 Yearly Outline

 During the Refining Phase, our gymnastics work will be focused on developing positions and body awareness.
 Over the course of the 22 weeks, we will complete progressions for hollow and arch positions, handstands, muscle up transitions, pistols, L-sits, and jump rope skills.

 Olympic Lifting – 1 session per week

-After several months refining our technique, we will begin to add more load and volume in the major lifts and develop our body’s durability.
-The Building Phasewill include 4-week strength cycles including the major squats, deadlift as well as overhead presses.
+After refining our technique, we will begin to add more load and volume in the major lifts and develop our body’s durability.
+The Building Phase will include 4-week strength cycles including the major squats, deadlift and shoulder press in a 7-5-3 rep scheme.
 We will also continue to build strength for gymnastics movements with strict weighted pull-ups and dips, and we will spend focused time on Olympic lifting each week.
 The core of the programming will continue to be GPP workouts covering the full gamut of weightlifting, gymnastics, and monostructural skills, and we will continue to test one benchmark workout per week.

 Acceleration Phase (July 12th – October 3rd)

 Once we have built a strong foundation of technique and strength, we will start to increase the intensity with the Acceleration Phase of the program.
 Here our lifting cycles will be completed with very little rest, but we will continue to see gains in strength in upper and lower body movements (FSQ, BSQ, DL, Pull-Up, Dip, and Overhead Press).
 We will spend time training more complex strict gymnastics movements (muscle-ups, handstand push-ups), Olympic lifting, and endurance every week.
 Our weekly benchmark workout tests during this phase will be largely composed of previous Open workouts as we approach the CrossFit Games Open season.